wbxqmll/project-team-b/tasks.md

 # CSCI3250+3251 Project Milestone #3

 Welcome!
 You are now assigned into a team with a number of your classmates, randomly.
 You are not sure who are in this group, and when they would start working.
 Now please read this document ***very carefully***.
+You may need to check this repo from time to time after some tasks.

 ## Tools to use
 You may feel free to use any software (git commands, GitHub web, Atom, etc.) to interact with the system.